roger-that-dev/cordapp-template-offline/lib/dependencies/README.txt

-You'll need all the following dependencies, ask me for an easy way to get hold of them.
+The following dependencies are required for M10.1:

 HikariCP-2.5.1.jar
 annotations-13.0.jar